cmkim1/WGS-report/250414_PMD_Bacillus_WGS.md

 ## Species identification

-* Average nucleotide identity was calculated using fastANI with reference genome seqeunces of Bacillus in NCBI.
+* Average nucleotide identity was calculated using fastANI with reference genome seqeunces of _Bacillus_ in NCBI.
-* The genome was identified as _B. velezensis_, but it is also quite similar to _B. amyloliquefaciens_.
+* The genome was identified as _B. velezensis_, but it is also quite close to _B. amyloliquefaciens_.

 _G.
 Species_ | ANI
 ---- | ----